cryptpad/blueprints/prototypes/secretsharing.md

 When a user changes a password, then the KDF of the password and the username will change.
-Therefore, only the content of the [encrypted pad](what-is-the-secret?) has to be updated, but no secret sharing process has to be re-done.
+Therefore, only the content of the [encrypted pad](#what-is-the-secret%3F) has to be updated, but no secret sharing process has to be re-done.

 Shards need also to be regenerated in case of adding users to the trusted